 Systems engineering ensures that all aspects of a system are considered and integrated into a whole.
 Systems engineering overlaps with other disciplines such as industrial engineering, process systems engineering, mechanical engineering, manufacturing engineering, software engineering, structural engineering, electrical engineering, aerospace engineering, civil engineering and project management.

-Litigation support by a systems engineering expert witness could include an investigation, reverse engineering, expert reports, expert opinion, and courtroom testimony.
+Litigation support by a systems engineering expert witness could include investigations, reverse engineering, research and authoring expert reports, providing expert opinions, and testimony at deposition and at trial.
 In a high-profile case, or litigation involving a significant financial stake, a law firm may request a testifying expert with prior expert witness experience.
 An engineering expert witness needs to not only have the requisite substantive expertise but must also possess the ability to explain technology to lay people such as judge and jury.